Order the Contraceptive Pill online

 The pill doesn’t cause withdrawal so you shouldn’t get any side effects from stopping, but if the pill was improving your periods you may find they get worse again after stopping.

-Depending on what pill you’re on, you’ll be able to get pregnant again after 3, 12 or 24 hours.
+Depending on what pill you’re on, you may get pregnant within the first few days of stopping the pill.
 When coming off the contraceptive pill, you will also notice any side effects from your pill will clear up and any extra benefits to your periods or other health conditions will disappear too.

-Will I lose weight if I come off the pill?
 “If you were experiencing temporary weight gain due to water retention as a side effect of your pill, you may lose weight after stopping.
-But, weight gain you experience on the pill may not be a side effect, it may be normal weight gain.
-You may find your weight doesn’t go down after stopping the pill.” – Dr Babak Ashrafi, Clinical Lead for Service Expansion at ZAVA.
+But, weight gain you experience on the pill may not be a side effect, it could be normal weight gain.
+You may find your weight doesn’t go down after stopping the pill.” – Dr Brenda Nomann, Medical Editor.

 ➤ See our weight loss service if you’d like help losing weight.